+The City of Ames currently contracts with Chamness Technologies for yard waste composting.
+The facility is located at 26107 530th Avenue in Ames.
 The Boone County Landfill operates a Yard Waste Processing Facility co-located at the Landfill.
 It is open to per-capita residents of the Landfill's primary service area.
-The normal tipping fee is based on \$28.00 per ton.
+The normal tipping fee is based on \$30.00 per ton.
 During six weeks in the fall and six weeks in the spring, the Landfill waives the tipping fee for yard waste to encourage use of the facility and to provide residents with an environmentally friendly alternative to open burning.